-The Chair shall develop and set the Committee's agenda, in consultation with other members of the Committee, the Board of Directors and management of the Corporation.
+The Chair shall develop and set the Committee's agenda, in consultation with other members of the Committee and management of the Corporation.
 The agenda and information concerning the business to be conducted at each Committee meeting shall, to the extent practicable, be communicated to the members of the Committee sufficiently in advance of each meeting to permit meaningful review.